 -x + 2y = 12.
 Explain.

 This question is more challenging.
-The student has to understand that parallel slopes are equivalent, but he or she also has to determine the slope of the original line from a standard form equation.
-In addition, no grid is provided so a student would either have to show intuition by creating his or her own or choose to solve the problem algebraically.
+The student has to understand that parallel slopes are equivalent, but they also have to determine the slope of the original line from a standard form equation.
+In addition, no grid is provided so a student would either have to show intuition by creating their own or choose to solve the problem algebraically.

 Also, I got this question from our textbook.
 At the end of each chapter, the teacher edition lists questions based on difficulty level.
 The question above was listed in the “advanced” list.
 Based on this, as well as the other factors mentioned, I believe a student can show advanced understanding of the concept in this question.